Software Review

 • Y Combinator-backed with access to top-tier talent and funding

-• Early customers report 50-75% reduction in back office staffing needs
+• Early customers report early customers report potential reductions of 50-75% in back office staffing needs, though this has not been independently verified needs

 • AI learns and adapts to each practice's specific workflows and preferences